kkristianr/dialect-identification/README.md

 * Test size: used fully as "unseen" data to evaluate the fine-tuined model.

 ## 2. Goals & Baselines
 The goal was to come close the winners of the VarDial Challenge 2017, which means having a F1 weighted score around 90% for the full task.

+To get an overall idea of the task and its challenges, I decided to implement the two following (strong) baselines, which are reported to work well in this task.
+* SVM (linear kernel)
+* RNN based on bidirectional LSTM

-Based on some approaches used in the challenge, I developed some baselines, which were still far from an ideal score.
+The results were still far from an ideal score.
 Not being an easy task, I accepted the results of my baselines and focused more on the deep learning approach.
 The results of the baselines are despicted in the "Results" table.

 ## 3. Code
 #### Structure
 ```
 ├── data
 │   ├── all